 Barnes VOR-TX ammo is the company's line of factory ammunition incorporating their famed copper Triple Shock X bullets.

-Though Barnes Bullets is probably most famous for the revolutionary X Bullet they began selling commercially in 1989, the company didn't sell loaded ammunition featuring the X Bullet or its descendants until the Remington Outdoor Company acquired Barnes a few years ago.
+Though Barnes Bullets is probably most famous for the revolutionary X Bullet the company began selling commercially in 1989, the company didn't sell loaded ammunition featuring the X Bullet or its descendants until the Remington Outdoor Company acquired Barnes a few years ago (Sierra bullets recently acquired Barnes after Remington declared bankruptcy).

-Before we go any further, it might be useful to start a little closer to the beginning of the story for Barnes Bullets, specifically with the development of the Barnes X Bullet.
+Before going any further, it might be useful to start a little closer to the beginning of the story for Barnes Bullets, specifically with the development of the Barnes X Bullet a few decades ago.

 During the 1980s Barnes Bullets was primarily engaged in manufacturing their Banded Solid line of ammunition.
 Those non-expanding copper/zinc alloy bullets were highly regarded among dangerous game hunters, particularly for follow-up shots on cape buffalo, but it was a relatively small market.